keboliu/SONiC/extension-to-phsical-entity-mib.md

 	entPhysicalMfgName        SnmpAdminString,
 	entPhysicalModelName      SnmpAdminString,

-Now only phsical entities as transceivers and it's DOM sensors(Temp, voltage, rx power, tx power and tx bias) are implemented, with snmpwalk can fetch the MIB info:
+Now only physical entities as transceivers and it's DOM sensors(Temp, voltage, rx power, tx power and tx bias) are implemented, with snmpwalk can fetch the MIB info:

 	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1000 = STRING: "SFP/SFP+/SFP28 for Ethernet0"
 	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1001 = STRING: "DOM Temperature Sensor for Ethernet0"